karaokeresearch/singalong/README.md

 The public domain song Ive_Been_Workin_On_The_Railroad.txt is provided as a sample input file in the ./songs subdirectory.

-## Purpose I created this tool because I realized there is no standard tool to
+## Purpose
-facilitate live-band-karaoke performances and realized these performances are often hard for singers to follow along with.
+I created singalong because I realized there is no standard tool to facilitate live-band-karaoke performances and realized these performances are often hard for singers to follow along with.
 I have used singalong to teach people new songs, live performances in front of audiences, and casual singalongs.

-## Requirements A modern compliant browser with Javascript support is required
+## Requirements
-to view and control its output.
+A modern compliant browser with Javascript support is required to view and control its output.
 Singalong has been tested in Chrome, Firefox, Opera, and the mobile browsers for Android and iPhone.
 Internet Explorer 6, 7, and 8 are not supported due to use of JQuery 2.0 and also I was having trouble with it.

-## Todo This is my basic effort to make some software to do live-band karaoke
+## Todo
-and singalongs with my friends.
+This is my basic effort to make some software to do live-band karaoke and singalongs with my friends.
 I welcome help from more experienced coders and musicians.

 * More sophisticated security.
 Currently, the sole security feature is that all input must come from the machine serving the singalong session.
 At the very least, a whitelist of allowed clients to send input.
 Currently, you can change

 ```var disableSecurity=0;```